Belegarth Medieval Combat Society: History

-JRR Tolkien's novels The Lord of the Rings inspired a new-found interest in fantasy with the love of the outdoors, improvisational acting, and high energy events.
+JRR Tolkien's novel The Lord of the Rings inspired a new-found interest in fantasy with the love of the outdoors, improvisational acting, and high energy events.
 A group called Dagorhir was formed in 1977 with these very ideals in mind.
 The theme was to catapult people from the 20th century into the midst of an intense battle during the Dark Ages; a time when the values and problems of the modern world did not exist.
 Dagorhir grew rapidly over the years into a nationwide organization.
 In 2001, in efforts to protect their intellectual property, such as the original Dagorhir Handbook, the Dagorhir Board of Directors requested that any group wishing to continue to use the Dagorhir brand name sign a legally binding contract regarding their use.
 Those that did not agree with this form of governance broke off from Dagorhir in order to form Belegarth.

 Chapters

 Belegarth chapters, called "realms", range all across North America: from Puerto Rico up to Canada, and all across the continental United States.
 Chapters vary organizationally, ranging from realms to kingdoms, to loose confederations of "tribes" depending on the local chapter, its history and its membership.
 Chapters vary widely in size, age, interests, membership and geography, but a common interest in medieval combat unites them all.
 Belegarth: MCS includes a vast nationwide membership, and they encourage new members.

-See The Belegarth Realms Map for a complete list of Realms.
+See The Belegarth Realm Locator for a complete list of Realms.